Best Ear Protection for Waterskier

 Wearing a helmet while waterskiiing is going to help soften the blow against the impact to your head and ear drum.
-It is impowakeboarding may not be seen as fashionable, may even feel a little claustraphobic or feel as though it reduces your sensory awareness of your surroundings, but with advances in technology and lighter more sophisticated helmets on the market it really is something to look into and we discuss a little about it here.
+It is important to wear a helmet, it may even feel a little claustraphobic or feel as though it reduces your sensory awareness of your surroundings, but with advances in technology and lighter more sophisticated helmets on the market it really is something to look into and we discuss a little about it here.

-Wearing a helmet when wakeboarding helps to protect your head from injury, but be careful not to be tempted to use different helmets such as for snowboarding for wakeboarding, it is important you don't becuase the internal material is different for each.
+Wearing a helmet when waterskiing helps to protect your head from injury, but be careful not to be tempted to use different helmets such as for snowboarding for waterskiing, it is important you don't becuase the internal material is different for each.
 As well as making sure that the helmet is very light and as stream line as possible, not causing any injury to your neck and making to much of an impact hitting the water.
 It is a common incident that with waterskiiing for you to glide side to side very quickly this means you have every chance of slamming into the water fast, hitting your head against your skiis, an obstacle in the water, or even the boat.
 A helmet could be a life saver for an experienced rider and if you are just starting out in the sport as a beginner a helmet will be a worthwhile investment.
-Helmets for waterskiiing are similar for wakeboarding.

-The Hyperlite Step Up Helmet 2010, is a specifically designed wakeboarding helmet and waterskiing helmet with ear protection.
+The Hyperlite Step Up Helmet 2010, is a specifically designed waterskiing helmet with ear protection.
 The helmet uses a unique material called Brock Foam technology which is a lightweight foam lining that allows moisture and air to circulate through without being absorbed.

 It comes in two sizes and there is an adjustable chin strap, I would recommend going for the slightly larger of the two if your head fits in between as the helmet is quite snug.